Mean-field bound on the 1-arm exponent for Ising ferromagnets in high dimensions: Introduction

-where $J_{u,v}\ge0$ is a translation-invariant, $\Zd$-symmetric and finite-range coupling, and $h$ is the strength of the external magnetic field.
+where $J_{u,v}\ge0$ is a translation-invariant, $\Zd$-symmetric and finite-range coupling, $h$ is the strength of the external magnetic field, and $\partial V_r$ ($r<R$) is the boundary of $V_r$:

 We note that it is crucial to impose the external magnetic field only on $\partial V_r$.
 Due to this slightly unusual setup, we will eventually be able to derive an essential correlation inequality that differs from the one for percolation.

 The thermal expectation of a function $f$ on spin configurations at the critical temperature $\Tc$ is given by

 The major quantities to be investigated are the 1-spin and 2-spin expectations.
 Since they are increasing in $h$ by Griffiths' inequality \cite{g70}, we simply denote their limits by